BigBasket

-According to Bloomberg News, BigBasket is considering an initial public offering by 2025 as part of its growth plans.

 History

-BigBasket began as a tech startup company, founded in October 2011 by five entrepreneurs who had survived the dot-com crash of the early 2000's.
+BigBasket began as a tech startup company, founded in December 2011 by five entrepreneurs who had survived the dot-com crash of the early 2000s.
 The startup was initially funded by private equity investor Ascent Capital (Bangalore) with a capital injection of $10 million.

+In 2015, Bigbasket acquired the hyperlocal delivery company Delyver to build its last-mile delivery network.

-By mid-2016, Bigbasket was operating in eight large Indian cities and had grown to become India's biggest e-grocer.
+By mid-2016, BigBasket was operating in eight large Indian cities and had grown to become India's biggest e-grocer.
 The company's unique selling point was delivery of fresh produce, based on the purchase of fruit and vegetables from local marketplaces each morning, storage in refrigerated warehouses and a fleet of temperature-controlled trucks to deliver fresh to the door.

 China's Alibaba Group led a $300 million funding round in early 2018 to become the main shareholder in the company, taking the online grocer's valuation up to $950 million.
 By May 2019, BigBasket was operating across 25 Indian cities, and became India's newest 'unicorn' (a startup valued at more than $1 billion) by raising $150 million in a new funding round led by Mirae Asset-Naver Asia Growth Fund, the CDC Group and Alibaba.

+In October 2020, BigBasket suffered a data breach exposing the data of more than 20 million users, which included email, IP and physical addresses, names, phones numbers, dates of birth and passwords.

+Demand for online grocery shopping increased considerably in the wake of the COVID-19 pandemic and by the start of 2022, BigBasket was processing over 7 million orders per month.

+In May 2021, Tata Group subsidiary Tata Digital acquired a 64% majority stake in BigBasket.
 The company was valued at around $1.85 billion in May 2021.
-Demand for online grocery shopping increased considerably in the wake of the COVID-19 pandemic and by the start of 2022, BigBasket was processing over 7 million orders per month.

-Tata Group became the owner of BigBasket in May 2021 when its Tata Digital subsidiary acquired a 64% majority stake in the company.
 In January 2023, BigBasket received a $200 million injection from investors, including majority shareholder Tata Digital, taking the company valuation up to $3.2 billion.

-Products

-BigBasket offers tens of thousands of different products, including fruits and vegetables, meats, spices, toiletries, baby products and pet food.
 According to CEO Vipul Parekh, over one-third of the company's revenue comes from its private label products.

+In June 2025, BigBasket launched a 10-minute food delivery service in Bengaluru.
+The service included offerings from Tata Starbucks and Qmin, a food platform by Indian Hotels Company Limited.

 Offline retail

-On 24 November 2021, BigBasket opened its first physical store, branded 'Fresho', primarily for the sale of fresh fruit and vegetables.
-Located in Bangalore, this was the first of many planned Fresho stores.
+On 24 November 2021, BigBasket opened its first physical store, branded 'Fresho', primarily for the sale of fresh fruit and vegetables, in Bangalore.